simon-westcott/canopy-bootstrap/README.md

 #### MAC:
 *	Download Simpless from [wearekiss](wearekiss.com/simpless) and install.
-*	Drag and drop the containing folder into the program window
+*	Drag and drop the folder that contains your less file into the program window
 *	Click the compile button that is to the right of the file name, this may taker a couple of minutes.
 *	The output css file, by default, will be called the same as the input less file and will be in the same folder.